 - Lastly, it’s difficult to control where the rubbish will end up as blowers tend to blast stuff out in all directions, so allow some time for sweeping the ground below.

-Leaf blowers are available in various types from corded electric units up to lithium battery and high spec petrol options I favour using cordless leaf blowers as they are lighter, quieter, and less messy than the petrol version and with no cords easier to handle than the alternatives.
+Leaf blowers are available in various types from corded electric units up to lithium battery and high spec petrol options I favour using cordless leaf blowers like this Dewalt w20 MAx XR, as they are lighter, quieter, and less messy than the petrol version and with no cords easier to handle than the alternatives.

-Using a pressure washer to clear gutters, will clean away the built-up dirt, moss, and leaves quickly, you can blast away blockages in downpipes and use the nozzles to clean the outside surface as well, which will give the gutter a new lease of life it much nicer to look at.
+Using a pressure washer to clear gutters, will clean away the built-up dirt, moss, and leaves quickly, you can blast away blockages in downpipes and use specialist nozzles to clean the inside and outside surface as well, which will give the gutter a new lease of life it much nicer to look at.

 You need to do is simply point the nozzle down the gutter towards the downpipe and let the water run until the guttering is clean.

 As with using a leaf blower, there are pros and cons to using pressure washers to clear guttering, the positives are:

 - Pressure washers make quick work of the most stubborn dirt and will even remove heavy moss.

 - The wand on a pressure washer is not very heavy and with a long enough hose, you can work safely from a ladder.

 - You can also buy wand extensions that mean you can do this from ground level making the job safer and quicker.

 The negatives to using a pressure washer are similar to the leaf blower: